infinum/qa-handbook/Tools/Using Terminal.md

 `~ ls `

-lists all visible files and folders in the current folder, but if we add a flag -a, making it
+lists all visible files and folders in the current folder, but if we add the flag `-a`, making it

 `~ ls -a`

 it lists all visible and invisible files and folders.

-Another example, in the following command:
+In the following example command, using the `--report` flag we tell the process to include / activate the report option.
+With the `--report` flag included a report is generated, and without the flat it wouldn't be.

 `python test.py --report `

-the `--report` is a flag which tells the process to include / activate the report option.
-With `--report` flag included a report is generated once the test is run, otherwise, if not included, the report is not generated.

 Arguments that start with a double dash (--) often take an argument themselves.
-For example, in a Python script we might have an env flag that uses a different environment depending on the value we specify when including the `--env` argument:
+For example, in a Python script we might have the `env` flag that activates a different environment depending on the value we specify when including the `--env` argument:

 `python test.py --env=test_environment`
 `python test.py --env=staging_environment`